California’s K-12 Online Content Project

 Please note: Some of the links below may take browsers to general informational pages and not to the resources provided.
 K-12 school districts and charter schools need to provide more technical information for streamlined access.
 The simple form to complete is here (embedded link) in “How School Districts and Charter Schools can Get Access.”

 If you are a California K-12 student who can’t get access through your school or district, please reach out to each of the content provider’s technical support contacts.

 This unique resource features a suite of instructional resources that enrich the fiction and nonfiction books read by children and young adults.
 Databases include:

 Live phone support is available Monday-Friday from 6:00 a.m. to 5:00 p.m.
 PST at (800) 596-0710.
 Technical and customer support can be provided by emailing email@example.com.

 Customer support can be requested through the online form.

-Encyclopedia Britannica is the publisher known for the classic reference compendium of summary informational articles on a wide range of subjects.
+Encyclopaedia Britannica is the publisher known for the classic reference compendium of summary informational articles on a wide range of subjects.
 A school-age version of the encyclopedia launched in the 1940s.
 Online school versions began in 2004.
 The online offerings are crafted by research experts and updated continuously – more than 1,000 new articles per month.
 There are two main Britannica products offered to K-12 students.

 This online library database from Britannica is aimed at the digital classroom.
 The entries are in English and specially designed at different reading levels, allowing students to move easily to material of higher or lower comprehension levels as needed for K-6, middle school and high school: Levels 1, 2 and 3 respectively.
 Britannica School offers an automated translation tool for over 50 languages, as well as quick dictionary definitions and audio pronunciation – helpful for English language learners.